AbdelOtsmane/adocToPdf/README.md

 # PDF generator from .adoc

-## This is my first java documentayion creator
+## This is a java documentaion creator

 from .adoc i create a document and export it in pdf